-The Salem Engineering Department is dedicated to providing high quality and prompt engineering assistance to the Town’s residents, business community, municipal Boards, Commissions, and Committees, as well as to other Town Departments.
-In addition, the Engineering Department seeks to provide professional engineering services and cost effective engineering solutions associated with the planning, design, construction, and administration of capital improvement projects and the maintenance of Town infrastructure.
+The Salem Engineering Division is dedicated to providing high quality and prompt engineering assistance to the Town’s residents, business community, municipal Boards, Commissions, and Committees, as well as to other Town Departments.
+In addition, the Engineering Division seeks to provide professional engineering services and cost effective engineering solutions associated with the planning, design, construction, and administration of capital improvement projects and the maintenance of Town infrastructure.

-The Engineering Department provides and is responsible for a variety of municipal functions and services related to municipal engineering matters, including:
+The Engineering Division provides and is responsible for a variety of municipal functions and services related to municipal engineering matters, including:

-- Planning, budgeting, design, and construction administration of capital projects associated with road work.
+Planning, budgeting, design, and construction administration of capital projects associated with road work.
 In particular, Engineering coordinates and oversees the annual Road Program, maintains a road condition inventory, and staffs the Townwide Road Stabilization Committee in the development of 10 Year Road Planning efforts.
-Salem has recently revised and adopted a 10-year road program in December 2016.
+Salem has recently revised and adopted a 10-year road program in September 2018 (Revised April 2019).

 - Tracking bridge conditions and budgeting for bridge maintenance or replacement in cooperation with the NHDOT Municipally Managed State Bridge Aid Program.